Updated June 2020

 Currently, when a help desk ticket is received, it is routed to one of our 13 available help desk representatives.
 Going forward, we took the feedback from customers and will be enhancing our process to ensure clients continue to receive the most personalized service possible.

 We will be launching a new routing process designed to personalize the help desk experience while also speeding up resolution time.
 The plan is to segment our team into three groups centered around their expertise within specific verticals.
 The groups can then develop a deeper relationship with end-users and a greater familiarity with individual customer environments.
 We expect this to have a positive impact by decreasing the time to resolution of any issues while providing more personalized service.
-We anticipate the new process will begin in Q3 2020.
+This new process will begin July 6, 2020.

 Stephen Foley is the Help Desk manager at Systems Engineering.
 He provides support to our end-user technicians regarding technical software, hardware, and network support for professional services client requests.